actris-cloudnet/dataportal/docs/index.md

 - `gaw`: Global Atmosphere Watch identifier.
 If the site does not have one, `Unknown`.
 - `country`: The country in which the site resides.
 Human readable.
 - `isTestSite`: Used internally.
 Always `false`.
+- `isModelOnlySite`: `true` of this site only provides model data. `false` if the site is a regular Cloudnet site.

 Example query: